gchure/phd/docs/src/chapter_05/section_06_methods.md

 as the relevant code can be accessed as a Jupyter Notebook at (`http://rpgroup.caltech.edu/mscl_survival`).

-### Calculation of effective channel copy number
+### Calculation of Effective Channel Copy Number
-To compute the MscL channel copy number, we relied on measuring the fluorescence level of a bacterial strain in which the mean MscL channel copy number was known via fluorescence microscopy [@bialecka-fornal2012]. *E. coli* strain MLG910, which expresses the MscL-sfGFP fusion protein from the wild-type SD sequence, was grown under identical conditions to those described in Bialecka-Fornal et al. 2015 in LB Miller medium (BD Medical Sciences) to an OD~600nm~ of ~0.3.
-The cells were then diluted ten fold and immobilized on a rigid 2% agarose substrate and placed onto a glass bottom petri dish and imaged in the same conditions as described previously.
+To compute the MscL channel copy number, we relied on measuring the fluorescence level of a bacterial strain in which the mean MscL channel copy number was known via fluorescence microscopy [@bialecka-fornal2012]. *E. coli* strain MLG910, which expresses the MscL-sfGFP fusion protein from the wild-type SD sequence, was grown under identical conditions to those described in [@bialecka-fornal2015] in LB Miller medium (BD Medical Sciences) to an OD~600nm~ of ~0.3.
+The cells were then diluted ten-fold, immobilized on a rigid 2% agarose substrate, placed onto a glass bottom petri dish, and imaged in the same conditions as described previously.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Images were taken of six biological replicates